src-d/blog/content/post/difftree.md

 | deleted all contents <br> form a dir | same name <br> && <br> different hash <br> && <br> both are dirs <br> && <br> b is empty | delete a recursively   | iterA.Next() <br> iterB.Next() |
 | changed the children <br> of a dir   | same name <br> && <br> different hash <br> && <br> both are dirs<br>&&<br>none is empty  | nothing                | iterA.Step() <br> iterB.Step() |

-I build this table by writting down all the possible combinations of nodes and situations you will find when comparing paths and carefully arranging the combinations with similar outcomes in groups so they can be easily detected with simple checks in your code.
+Here I wrote down all the possible combinations of nodes and situations you may encounter in paths comparisons and carefully arranged the combinations with similar outcomes in groups so they can be straightforwardly detected with simple checks in your code.

 # Conclusion

-Comparing Git trees becomes an easy task once you split it into some conveniently simple pieces.
+Comparing Git trees becomes an easy task once you split it into the comfortably small pieces.

-Even if you don't plan to implement your own version of Git, I hope that understanding the challenges and the proposed solutions at a conceptual level will help you solve other problems in the future.
+Even if you don't plan to implement your own version of Git, I hope that understanding the challenges and the proposed solutions at a conceptual level will help you solve similar problems in the future.

-P.S.
-The trees in the photo are oaks at Dixie Plantation, South Carolina, USA.
+**P.S.** The trees in the photo are oaks at Dixie Plantation, South Carolina, USA.
 I don't know who took the photo.

-P.P.S.
-Thanks to my reviewers, Miguel Molina and Vadim Markovtsev for their suggestions, proper English and clean code; the broken English and the convoluted code is all mine.
+**P.P.S.** Thanks to my reviewers, Miguel Molina and Vadim Markovtsev for their suggestions, proper English and clean code; the broken English and the convoluted code is all mine.